Phenazepam

 Phenazepam (also known in Russia as bromdihydrochlorphenylbenzodiazepine) is a benzodiazepine drug, first developed in the Soviet Union in 1975, and now produced in Russia and several other countries.

-Phenazepam is used in the treatment of various mental disorders such as psychiatric schizophrenia and anxiety.
+Phenazepam is used in the treatment of various mental disorders such schizophrenia and anxiety.
 It can be used as a premedication before surgery as it augments the effects of anesthetics.
-In 2009,phenazepam has gained popularity as a recreational drug; misuse has been reported in the United Kingdom, Finland, Sweden, and the United States.
+In 2009, phenazepam has gained popularity as a recreational drug; misuse has been reported in the United Kingdom, Finland, Sweden, and the United States.